 These videos are the guts of the program.
 One for each module, they provide everything that you’ll need to launch the program and turn things around in a caring and effective way.
 Simplifying and synthesizing concepts into practical tools, the presentations are highly educational as well as entertaining.

-Although you may not need additional guidance, Dr. Mac will be available for two free 20-minute private consultations by way of video conference or phone.
+Although you may not need additional guidance, Dr. Mac will be available to course participants for private 30-minute consultations via video conference or phone.
 These sessions can be scheduled at times that are convenient for you, and will allow you ask questions and fine tune the program for your unique situation.
 The date and time of the session will be announced shortly.
-(Private consultations with Dr. Mac are offered at a rate of $99 per half hour.)
+(Private consultations with Dr. Mac are offered at a rate of $95 per half hour.)